 How Our Gainesville Lawyers Can Help

 Our lawyers in Gainesville care deeply about the well-being of children and understand that time is of the essence in emergencies.
 If you believe your child is facing imminent danger, you need to contact an experienced family lawyer as soon as possible.
-An attorney with The Law Office of Silverman, Mack & Associates can help parents swiftly file an emergency motion for temporary custody and present a compelling case for emergency relief.
+An attorney with Silverman and Mack, LLC can help parents swiftly file an emergency motion for temporary custody and present a compelling case for emergency relief.
 Don't wait.
 There are strict deadlines and legal constraints surrounding emergency motions.
 Contact one of our lawyers in Gainesville, FL, today to schedule a consultation.